APooladian/APooladian.github.io/_pages/publications.md

 ---

 #### Preprints and submissions
-1. Finlay, C.\*, Gerolin, A.\*, Oberman, A., Pooladian A-A.\* (alphabetical) "Learning normalizing flows from Entropy-Kantorovich potentials" [<a href="https://arxiv.org/pdf/2006.06033.pdf">PDF</a>]

 #### Conference papers
 1. Pooladian, A-A.\*, Finlay, C., Hoheisel, T., and Oberman, A. "A principled approach for generating adversarial images under non-smooth dissimilarity metrics", in *23rd International Conferece on Artificial Intelligence and Statistics (AISTATS 2020)*. [<a href="https://github.com/APooladian/FarkasLayers">Github</a>] [<a href="https://arxiv.org/pdf/1908.01667.pdf">PDF</a>]
 2. Finaly C.\*, Pooladian, A-A.\*, and Oberman, A., " The LogBarrier Adversarial Attack: Making effective use of decision boundary information", in *IEEE International Conference on Computer Vision (ICCV 2019)* [<a href="https://github.com/cfinlay/logbarrier">Github</a>] [<a href="https://arxiv.org/pdf/1903.10396.pdf">PDF</a>]

+#### Workshop papers
+1. Finlay, C.\*, Gerolin, A.\*, Oberman, A., Pooladian A-A.\* (alphabetical) "Learning normalizing flows from Entropy-Kantorovich potentials" [<a href="https://arxiv.org/pdf/2006.06033.pdf">PDF</a>], in *ICML workshop on Invertible Neural Networks, Normalizing Flows, and Explicit Likelihood Models (INNF+ 2020)*, with contributing talk

 #### Journal articles
-1. Hoheisel, T., Pablos, B., Pooladian, A-A., Schwartz, A., and Steverango, L. (alphabetical) "A study of one-parameter regularizations for mathematical programs with vanishing constraints", in Optimization Methods and Software (to appear)
+1. Hoheisel, T., Pablos, B., Pooladian, A-A., Schwartz, A., and Steverango, L. (alphabetical) "A study of one-parameter regularizations for mathematical programs with vanishing constraints", in *Optimization Methods and Software* (to appear)

 #### Deep learning projects
 1. Pooladian, A-A.\*, Finlay, C., and Oberman, A., "Farkas layers: Don't shift the data, fix the geometry" (2019) [<a href="https://github.com/APooladian/FarkasLayers">Github</a>] [<a href="https://arxiv.org/pdf/1910.02840.pdf">PDF</a>]